ShenhanQian/VHAP/README.md

 ## TL;DR

-- A photometric optimization pipeline based on differentiable rasterization, applied to human head alignment.
+- A photometric optimization pipeline based on differentiable mesh rasterization, applied to human head alignment.
-- A perturbation mechanism that implicitly extract and inject regional appearance priors adaptively during rendering.
+- A perturbation mechanism that implicitly extract and inject regional appearance priors adaptively during rendering, enabling alignment of regions purely based on their appearance consistency, such as the hair, ears, neck, and shoulders, where no pre-defined landmarks are available.
-- Enabling alignment of regions purely based on their appearance consistency, such as the hair, ears, neck, and shoulders, where no pre-defined landmarks are available.
+- The exported tracking results can be directly used to create you own [GaussianAvatars](https://github.com/ShenhanQian/GaussianAvatars).

 ## License